ramcn/ov-chiron-0.3/README.md

 Python 2.7 venv environment for training and Python 3.6 venv for openvino inference and tensorflow 1.10.1 installed in both environment

 ## Test
-To run the training and generate the frozen model run the below command in python 2.7 environment
+To run the training and generate the frozen model run the below commands
 ```
 conda activate tf2.7
 python chiron/chiron_rcnn_train.py